 Score Completion: Spring 2024

-Commissioning Consortium Partners: Performers, Art Organizations, and Academic Institutions across the globe
+Commissioning Consortium Partners: Performers, Art Organizations, and Academic Institutions across the globe (TBA during 2025-2026 season)

 Lead Commissioner: Syracuse University